 INTERNATIONAL MARKETING AND BRAND MANAGEMENT MOD II

-Global markets have been witnessing a growing relevance of brands in contemporary economy and society.
-For companies, brands are fundamental sources of competitive advantage in turbulent markets where competition rapidly increases and evolves.
-For the post-modern consumer, brands have been progressively fundamental resources for self-identity production and unique source of value in the experiential turn of the economy.
-Globalization and rising consumer mobility push companies to rethink of their brands by considering cross-cultural challenges in the pursuit of sustainable global brands.
-Brands and branding have become pervasive in people’s lives, not without causing negative reactions amongst consumers, thus imposing companies to re-envision the essence of their brands.
-The pervasiveness of brands and branding is further boosted by the penetration of branding principles and techniques outside of the business domain, with their adoption in NGOs, universities, cultural institutions such as museums, and places like countries, regions and cities.
-Digitalisation has been significantly impacting the way in which brands are conceived and designed since the web and social media platforms have been radically changing how consumers build relationships with brands.
+Global markets have been witnessing the growing relevance of brands in society and the contemporary economy.
+For companies, brands are fundamental sources of competitive advantage in turbulent markets, where competition rapidly increases and evolves.
+For the post-modern consumer, brands have progressively been fundamental resources for self-identity production and a unique source of value in the experiential turn of the economy.
+Globalisation and rising consumer mobility have pushed companies to rethink their brands by considering cross-cultural challenges in the pursuit of sustainable global brands.
+Brands and branding have become pervasive in people’s lives, not without causing negative reactions amongst consumers, thus forcing companies to re-envision their brands’ essence.
+The ubiquity of brands and branding has been further boosted by the penetration of branding principles and techniques outside the business domain, in NGOs, universities, cultural institutions such as museums and in countries, regions and cities.
+Digitalisation has been significantly impacting the way in which brands are conceived and designed, since the web and social media platforms have been radically changing how consumers build relationships with brands.

 Based on such background the learning objectives of the course are:

-Knowledge and Understanding: The student will reach an understanding of brand management concepts, models and tools of analysis as well as an understanding of strategic branding processes in relation to firms’ internationalisation in the global context.
-Moreover, the student will develop knowledge on the new trends in brand management in relation to digitalisation.
-Focus will be on the underlying mechanisms of brand digitalisation, including global brand value co-creation, connectivity and engagement with costumers’ communities.
+Knowledge and understanding: Students will achieve an understanding of brand management concepts, models and analytic tools as well as strategic branding processes in relation to firms’ internationalisation in the global context.
+They will develop knowledge of the new brand management trends in relation to digitalisation, with a focus on the underlying mechanisms of brand digitalisation, including global brand value co-creation, connectivity and engagement with customer communities.

-Knowledge application ability: At the end of the course, the student will be able to conduct a brand analysis, understand and explain underlying brand strategies by utilising a technical language.
+Knowledge application ability: At the end of the course, students will be able to conduct a brand analysis and understand and explain underlying brand strategies using technical language.

-Ability of autonomous assessment: Aim of the course is to make the student learn the rationale for brand analysis and make him/her autonomous in analysing, assessing and comparing brands, by stimulating reflections on “so what to do?” for strengthening brands.
-Classroom discussions and project work elaboration will boost the student’s ability to put the course learning points into practice.
+Autonomous assessment ability: The course aim is to enable students to learn the rationale for brand analysis and be autonomous in analysing, assessing and comparing brands, by stimulating reflections on what to do to strengthen brands.
+Classroom discussions and project work will boost students’ ability to put the course learning points into practice.

-Communication skills: Through discussion sessions and presentations, the student will be required to communicate and explain the learnt concepts and models as well as the results of individual and group work in an exhaustive way.
+Communication skills: Through discussion sessions and presentations, students will be required to communicate and comprehensively explain the learnt concepts and models as well as the results of individual and group work.

-Learning ability: The student will manage individual study on bibliographic references, group work, individual and group search of materials and data for the brand analysis.
-Overall the student is asked to show an ability to apply the built knowledge and to develop critical thoughts.
+Learning ability: Students will manage their individual study using bibliographic references, group work and individual and group searches for materials and data for the brand analysis.
+Overall, students are expected to show an ability to apply the built knowledge and develop critical thinking.

-The course is addressed to master students in management.
+The course is addressed to master’s students in management.
 Students need basic background knowledge in marketing and management.

 Section 1: Understanding brands and branding (12 hours)

-Brand and brand management: key concepts, variables and fields of application; issues and challenges in global branding and internationalization strategies; brand functions and role in corporate and business strategies; consumer-based brand; business to business branding; internal branding.
+Brand management: concepts and fields of application; challenges in global branding and internationalization strategies; brand’s role in corporate and business strategies; consumer-based brand; B2B branding; internal branding.
+Focus: place brand management

-Introduction to techniques of brand analysis and to the tracking of brand performance; the brand audit methodological framework.
+Introduction to techniques of brand analysis and the tracking of brand performance; brand audit methodological framework.

-Geographical associations in the global scenario; globalness/localness and brand equity; the notion of brand origin in global fragmented value chains; leveraging country-of-origin effect in brand strategies: advantages and challenges.
-Focus: building the “place image” through place brand management
+Internationalization strategies, global brands and regionalisation; geographic associations; globalness/localness and brand equity; brand origin in global fragmented value chains; leveraging country-of-origin effect: advantages and challenges.

 The course is organised in lectures, classroom discussions and case study presentations.